 If your acne doesn’t respond to other treatments, your doctor may prescribe isotretinoin.
 Dermatologists recommend isotretinoin for acne that causes deep and painful cysts.
 Isotretinoin is also known by several brand names, including Accutane.

 Isotretinoin is a form of high-dose vitamin A. If a person has severe cystic acne, doctors now use it as first-line therapy to prevent scarring.

 Because of the risk of serious side effects, your doctor will monitor you closely while you take isotretinoin.

 When washing your face, use your hands only.
 Don’t scrub or use a washcloth, mesh sponge, or any other material that can irritate your skin.

 Avoid using harsh products that include the following:

 Also, consider avoiding:

 - indoor tanning beds or other tanning devices

 It’s easy to get carried away in your quest to get rid of acne.
 Excessively washing or scrubbing your skin can irritate it more.

-When you have an outbreak, try to keep your hands off your face.
-It may be tempting.
-Picking at or squeezing pimples can lead to pain, infection, and scarring.
+When you have an outbreak, try to keep your hands off of your face.
+It may be tempting, but picking at or squeezing pimples can lead to pain, infection, and scarring.
 Let your face heal naturally or let your dermatologist handle it.